cpierceworld/CarND-Vehicle-Detection/writeup.md

 The final HOG hyperparameters was `orientations=12` and `pixels_per_cell=(16,16)`.

-(**Note**: I acutally wrote a loop to test various combinations of hyper parameters, see section 3 below).
+(**Note**: I acutally wrote a loop to test various combinations of hyperparemters, see section 3 below).

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).